briancullinan2/multigame/README.md

   * TODO: zombies can't be killed again, immortal, but also walk very slowly, half speed
   * TODO: in the spirit of lame bot code, all the cyborgs should get depth hack powerup after their stamina recharges
   * DONE: add stamina that forces the player to walk instead of run,
-  * TODO: and double stamina, or double the charge time they get a special class based powerup to use, "HOLDABLE_GIVE"ETC
+  * DONE: and double stamina, or double the charge time they get a special class based powerup to use, "HOLDABLE_GIVE"ETC
   * TODO: make multiplayer monsters like the new Doom game where you can play as the monster with special powers instead of weapons.
   * TODO: add special ability powerups like Sarge can teleport in Quake Champions after waiting for a minute
   * TODO: dragon with quad damage has blue/purple flame like Gozilla